ifilot/pypwdft/docs/usage.rst

 this, we will use the external module `PyTessel
 <https://pytessel.imc-tue.nl/>`_.
 For isosurfaces, a relatively large number of
 sampling points for the scalar fields are required.
+However, this comes at the expense of computational time.
+To tackle this, we can use upsampling procedures.
+Here, we show two such upsampling methods, corresponding to quintic interpolation and frequency-domain upsampling.

+Quintic interpolation
+^^^^^^^^^^^^^^^^^^^^^

-However, this comes at the expense of computational time and for this reason, we will perform the electronic structure calculation initially using only 32 sampling points per Cartesian direction and follow up using quintic interpolation to "upsample" the scalar fields.
+we will perform the electronic structure calculation initially using only 32 sampling points per Cartesian direction and follow up using quintic interpolation to "upsample" the scalar fields.
 An example of this process is shown in the image below.

 .. code::